j-cob44/max-hit-calc/README.md

 <hr>

-Leave any feedback here: https://forms.gle/PnFryFtkSqEZAnaq8 <br>
+Feedback can be left here: https://forms.gle/PnFryFtkSqEZAnaq8 <br>
+Or as an issue in Github: https://github.com/j-cob44/max-hit-calc/issues <br>

-Jacob Burton, May 2023 <br>
+Jacob Burton (j-cob44), May 2023 <br>